Kostas Axelos: Open Marxism

-Axelos' approach to thinking and philosophizing can be called 'Open Marxism,' a term Axelos himself has used.
+Axelos' approach to thinking and philosophizing can be called 'Open Marxism,' a term Axelos himself used.
 However, Axelos identified aspects of modern technological thinking that needed to be criticized within Marx's texts, leading him to read Marx as the culminating figure of Western metaphysics (paralleling Heidegger's assessment of Nietzsche).
 Open Marxism is therefore an attempt to transcend the political-ideological role of Marxism and to instead "pose fruitful questions and demystify 'existing realizations.'"
-Axelos stressed that all kinds of action - political or otherwise - cannot be defined a priori.
+Axelos stressed that all kinds of action (political or otherwise) cannot be defined a priori.
 Axelos' thought attempts to question all forms of closure and is a form of open systems theory (as opposed to closed systems theory).
 Elsewhere, he called this "planetary thinking" (1964).

 The concept of "play"

 Axelos uses the concept of "play" (le jeu) both as an ontological category (the "system of systems") and as an ethical ideal for an unalienated society.
 Axelos argues, following Marx, that the opposition between work (necessity) and play (freedom) needs to be abolished, but recognizes that this would be both a concrete and ontological "world-play" (le jeu du monde) or errance.
 He also argues, following Heidegger, that play is the meaning of Being which has been forgotten in the modern world (the oblivion of Being).
 Critiquing overly determinist accounts of globalization, for example, Axelos argues that it is a process of world-forming (mondialisation) which is more open to transformation than classical Marxists theorists often admit.
 The relational aspect of play is what links human activity with the activity of the world, and the various systems of human life (magic, myth, religion, poetry, politics, philosophy, science) together and to the world.
 Thus, play is not at all a childish vocation for Axelos.